BICS Call for Themed Issues

 • Publishing rationale: why this topic deserves publication at this time, with an overview of the relation of your proposed treatment of the theme to other relevant work in the field.

 • Contents: a list of articles to be included in the volume, and their authors, with an indication of whether each has already been approached and/or agreed to contribute and whether a first draft of each paper has been completed.
 For those papers not yet written, please indicate the likely date of completion of first draft.
 Editors should further specify how they will bring unity and coherence to the issue, and how they expect to solicit, support, and shape individual contributions.
 If the content is derived from a conference or seminar series, please make very clear how the material will be developed for publication; why certain papers have been included; and please identify any papers that have been freshly commissioned for publication.
+Please include an abstract/summary for every article.

 • Estimated length: generally a complete issue is no less than c.
 70,000 words; papers in BICS tend to be c.
 8000 words, while contributions of over 15,000 words are rarely accepted.